Zainab-Azeem/DEP-Graphic-Designing/Brand Identity Package/Readme.txt

 Creating logo concepts and refining the chosen design.
 Selecting brand colors and typography.
 Developing a brand style guide.
-Applying the brand identity across various materialss
+Applying the brand identity across various materials.